DragosTrandafir/PointHandler/README.md

 The program manages several points (class PointRepository) and allows different operations.

 All the additional documentation is provided inside the python modules.
+THE MAIN MODULE should be run in order to start the application